-Indicator (c) The Edgecombe Youth Development Center Youth Development offers victims of sexual assault the ability to have a forensic exam without cost.
+Indicator (c) The Cabarrus Youth Development Center Youth Development offers victims of sexual assault the ability to have a forensic exam without cost.
 The Auditor confirmed that there is no cost for sexual assault exams.
 The Auditor reviewed state statutes showing the state's obligation to pay for examinations since 2009.
 Funds are provided through the North Carolina Crime Victims Compensation Fund.
-As noted in indicator b), the state's Nursing Board confirmed the availability of Sexual Assault Nurse Examiners.
+As noted in indicator b) the state's Nursing Board confirmed the availability of Sexual Assault Nurse Examiners.
 Local hospital staff who report funding for exams comes from a different fund within the state government to ensure all victims come forward.
-Juveniles are guaranteed access to emergency services outside the facility, including forensic exams.
+Juveniles are guaranteed access to emergency services outside the facility which would include forensic exams.
 Discussions with the local hospital confirmed that they have SANE Certified Nurses.
-If one is not on site, one will be called in before having a noncertified medical practitioner complete the exam.
-No juveniles from Edgecombe Youth Development Center have reportedly been seen at the hospital for a forensic exam.
+If one is not on site they will have one called in before having a noncertified medical practitioner complete the exam.
+No juveniles from Cabarrus Youth Development Center have been seen at the hospital for a forensic exam reportedly.

-Indicator (d) Edgecombe Youth Development Center had an agreement with the local rape crisis agency to provide support services to victims of sexual assault.
-A copy of the MOU with My Sister's Place of Edgecombe County was provided to the Auditor, and he was able to confirm with the agency they are willing to support youth at Edgecombe YDC who have been victims of sexual violence.
-The Auditor was able to see previous agreements, which are renewed automatically unless the document is adjusted.
+Indicator (d) Cabarrus Youth Development Center had an agreement with the local rape crisis agency to provide support services to victims of sexual assault.
+The facility has tried to obtain an updated MOU but has yet to receive a copy.
+A copy of the MOU with Ester House of Stanly County was provided to the Auditor and he was able to confirm with the agency they are still willing to support youth at CYDC who have been victims of sexual violence.
+The Auditor was able to see previous agreements which are renewed automatically unless the document is adjusted.
 Local Hospital staff confirmed the practice of also ensuring a rape crisis advocate is offered routinely as part of any forensic exams.
-The hospital representative confirmed that My Sister's Place of Edgecombe County can provide trained accompaniment.
-The NCDPS also trains staff who volunteer to serve as PREA Support Persons (PSP) to work with victims of sexual assault.
+The hospital representative confirmed that Ester House of Stanly County can provide trained accompaniment.
+The NCDPS also trains staff who volunteer to serve as PREA Support Persons (PSP) on working with victims of sexual assault.
 Though they are not specifically trained in forensic accompaniment, they serve as "go-to' persons for victims during and after the investigative process.
 The PSP will encourage the client to utilize the rape crisis center.
-The My Sister's Place of Edgecombe County staff confirmed the MOU and the working relationship with the facility.
+The Ester House of Stanly County staff confirmed the MOU and the working relationship with the facility.

-Indicator (e) Both hospital and agency staff confirm that a rape crisis staff would be available to help a victim through a forensic exam and criminal justice interview and provide ongoing support and referral to the victim.
-The Auditor was able to confirm with the My Sister's Place of Edgecombe County staff on their ability to do accompaniments for forensic exams and victim interviews.
+Indicator (e) Both hospital and agency staff confirm that a rape crisis staff would be available to help a victim through a forensic exam, and criminal justice interview, and provide ongoing support and referral to the victim.
+The Auditor was able to confirm with the Ester House of Stanly County staff on their ability to do accompaniments for forensic exams and victim interviews.
 The PREA Compliance Manager confirms a willingness to work with local and state rape crisis agencies to build on experiences.
-The Auditor was able to review the MOUs with the rape crisis center supporting access to advocates from My Sister's Place for forensic exams.
-Edgecombe YDC residents confirm that they could have professional visits as support on-site.
+The Auditor was able to review the MOUs from the Hospital and the RCC supporting access of the Ester House of Stanly County for forensic exams.
+CYDC residents confirm that they could have professional visits as support on-site.
 The rape crisis agency reports they are able to provide accompaniment services at the local hospitals.
 The agreement is a permanent agreement stating their working relationship will continue until either party decides to end it.
 The agreement spells out the responsibility of both agencies.
-There were no current youth using the services of the rape crisis agency.
+There was no current youth using the services of the rape crisis agency.